 Air fryer apple crisp is amazing!!
 Skip the oven and make this amazing fruit dessert in individual mugs tonight.
 Fall comfort food at it’s finest right here.

-- Are you all about Fall flavors right now??!!
+- Are you all about fresh apple recipes right now??!!
 So are we!

-When I step into the Albertsons Market Street and Albertsons on Broadway stores they’re filled with decorations, holiday activities, and treats like this!!
-These caramel apples are what inspired me to make this easy apple crisp recipe actually.
+When I step into Albertsons on Broadway, they’re filled with decorations, holiday activities, and treats like this!!
+These caramel apples are what inspired me to make this.

 Ok so I bought 2 of these because I just couldn’t resist but I did share, a little. 😉